The snowfall record was smashed in Ann Arbor.

 You can easily see how difficult it is to actually compare coffee vs tea.
 For example, coffee beans are picked when they are ripe, whereas tea has multiple harvest times and different leaves (bud, new leaves, older leaves) are harvested depending on what tea is to be produced.
 Not to mention the myriad production methods possible for tea!

-In fact, processing the leaves accounts for 13–15% of tea’s total carbon footprint whereas boiling water in an electric kettle to brew the tea accounts for 64–73%!
+In fact, processing the leaves accounts for only 13–15% of tea’s total carbon footprint whereas boiling water in an electric kettle to brew the tea accounts for 64–73%!
 (The study does point out that automatic coffee machines are even less efficient than water kettles.)

 The fact that my tea was transported from the garden to Germany for testing and distribution to the U.S. for me to buy?
 Very little contribution to the carbon footprint compared to other factors.